By Beverly Ewart

 FRIENDS OF THE LIBRARY NEWS:

-Book Sale: The Friends will continue to host their used book sale on the first Saturday of each month, from 10AM-2PM.
+Book Sale: The Friends will host their used book sale on Farmers Market Fridays, from 10:00AM-12:30PM.
 Donations of used books/DVDs can be brought to the circulation desk of the library Monday-Saturday during open hours.

 About the Friends: The Friends of the Canton Free Library are a volunteer group committed to active support and enrichment of library services on behalf of everyone in the Canton community and beyond.
 A registered 501c3, the Friends of the Canton Free Library are always seeking new members.
 For more information email firstname.lastname@example.org.